Greyline DX Feedline Kit: Ladder-line to Coax PL-259 Adapter

 Next grasp the back end of the PL-259 connector with pliers and snug it up against the shell.
 Finally solder the PL-259 tip, trimming the center wire if required.

 Depending on where the tuner is mounted, the interface block may be screwed onto the tuner either straight on turned 90 degrees to allow the window line to be led away appropriately.

-Whether you are a coax plug n play operator or enjoy a little (easy) technical adventure that a 3rd grader can master in minutes, you have options!
+Whether you are a coax plug n play operator or enjoy a little technical adventure you have a couple of easy and fun options!

 Ham Radio is fun again!

 73 Greyline Performance